top of page

 Community Child Care Connection encourages you to visit the childcare options you are considering and to ask about quality indicators such as:

-5. Accreditation.
-Find out if the childcare provider has been accredited by a national organization.
-Providers that are accredited have met voluntary standards for child care that are higher than most state licensing requirements.
+5. Program Quality: Find out if the childcare provider has an ExceleRate Illinois Circle of Quality or been accredited by a national organization.
+Providers who have earned a Bronze, Silver, or Gold Circle of Quality or that are accredited have met voluntary standards for quality child care that are higher than most state licensing requirements.
 The National Association for the Education of Young Children (NAEYC) and The National Association for Family Child Care (NAFCC) are the two largest organizations that accredit child care programs.

 bottom of page